 Scrap metal is one of the more profitable materials to recycle.

-Copper, steel and aluminum are just a few of the scrap metals that you can recycle for money.
-Google your local area and “scrap yard” to find a facility that takes whatever metals you have and learn their procedures for drop off.
+Copper, steel and aluminum are just a few of the scrap metals you can recycle for money.
+Google your area and “scrap yard” to find a facility that takes whatever metals you have and learn their procedures for drop off.